dylan-chong/fzf_similar.vim/README.md

     1. refactor api to take a map of options
     1. searching of files for similar name, ie ignoring directory structure, ignoring `_controller` and other suffixes
-    1. searching for files in the current directory or similarly named directory?
 - right documentation